Linnwood, Guildford: Heritage listing

 George McCredie and his company A.L. & G. McCredie & Sons, Architects and Consulting Engineers, were responsible or associated with the construction of many of Sydney's prominent buildings such as George Patterson House, the Burns Phillip Building, Mark Foys, and many of the former wharves in Darling Harbour.
 The firm was also responsible for the laying of the first underground telephone lines through tunnels beneath Sydney's streets and pavements.

 Linnwood and the associated buildings on the site are significant for their association with the large number of state wards and truants that resided, and were schooled there, between the years of 1917 and 1999, notably the gangster Chow Hayes.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Linnwood is a reasonably well preserved example of a late Victorian country retreat constructed by a prosperous Sydney businessman.
 The house, constructed in a slightly Italianate style, featured quality internal decoration and pleasure gardens displaying the high aspirations of the McCredies.
 The size, construction and detail (internal and external) of the dwelling give it considerable architectural significance in the local area.

 McCredie Cottage is a purpose designed building that makes it significant for its demonstration of the architect's intention, and the prevalent "Sydney School" of design at the time.
 Originally designed to house pre-school age state wards, the cottage was designed to be of a smaller, non threatening scale so that children would be more comfortable in their own environment.

 Linnwood Hall and its grounds has, since the period of construction, exhibited and retained landmark qualities in the local area due to the aesthetic character of the dwelling and it associated landscape.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Linnwood Hall, particularly its grounds, are socially significant to the local Guildford community for the continuing association of the site with the local community through its use for community and social activities.
 Presently the community responds to Linnwood and the site for its aesthetic and landmark qualities, and views it as a valuable community resource.

-Linnwood Hall is associated with the many groups of children and state wards that lived, schooled and worked at the site at various times.
-Linnwood contributes to the identity of this extensive and diverse community, and greatly impacted upon their life.
+Linnwood Hall is associated with numerous groups of children and state wards who lived, were schooled, and worked at the site at various times.
+Linnwood contributes to the identity of this diverse community, and significantly impacted their lives.